Phantamium/password_strength/README.md

   - lowercase letters
   - digits
   - special characters
-- Strength levels displayed from "Very Weak" to "Very Strong"
+- Strength levels displayed from "Very Weak" to "Very Strong", going through weak, medium and strong.
 - Built-in password generator that creates an 8-character password with a fixed mix of characters
 - Characters are shuffled before displaying the final password
-- No external dependencies required

 Technologies / Tools Used
 -------------------------